gep-methods/gep268/README.md

  User <SUNET ID>
  ```

- Then just do `ssh rice` from your terminal
+ Then just do `ssh rice` from your terminal and leave the instructions below.

 Once you have established and SSH connection, you can run: